-The RRC re-establishment delay is defined as the time from the start of time period T3, to the moment when the UE starts to send PRACH preambles to cell 2 for sending the RRCReestablishmentRequest message to cell 2.
+The RRC re-establishment delay is defined as the time from the the moment UE declares RLF, to the moment when the UE starts to send PRACH preambles to cell 2 for sending the RRCReestablishmentRequest message to cell 2.

 The RRC re-establishment delay to a known NR intra frequency cell shall be less than 1.6 s.